sennah911/timer/README.md

 - You can manually edit the `.md` files in `~/.timer/` if needed
 - Running timers show their current duration when you view them
 - Use tags to categorize and filter timers for reporting
+- Configure default metadata and notes via `~/.timer/config.json` for consistent new files
 - Add free-form notes after the final `---` in each file; the CLI preserves anything you write there

 ## License